flake-parts/community.flake.parts/README.md

 ## Conventions for documenting an individual module

+>[!CAUTION]
+> We are working to simplify the documentation setup for new modules.
+See https://github.com/flake-parts/community.flake.parts/issues/6

 In order to best host your flake-parts module's documentation in this site, please follow these conventions:

 - Use `[[..]]` style wiki-links to link between pages.